oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Change the type of the `hashes` property from `hash[]` to `object` with `string`-valued properties.

+- [Issue #244](https://github.com/oasis-tcs/sarif-spec/issues/244): "Rename versionControlDetails.uri to repositoryUri"

+    In the `versionControlDetails` object:

+    - Rename the `uri` property to `repositoryUri`.

 ## Changes not yet approved

 - [Issue #202](https://github.com/oasis-tcs/sarif-spec/issues/202): "Restore threadFlowLocation.kind"